fbegyn/ansible-experiments/README.md

 user on the host (or not advised: use `root`) and the host should have sshd up and running.

+I heavily recommend running ansible from a centralised location (through CI, Ansible Tower, ...) since this would prevent divergent git commit being run against the environment.
+I would also recommend setting up [ara](https://ara.recordsansible.org) to have nice overviews of what changes ansible has done on nodes in a single place.

 ## Playbooks

 * `webapp.yaml`: This playbook sets up the basics of a web application with HA